 Record enrollment—375 kids participated.
 Dates for 2020: Monday-Thursday, July 20-23.

 Madonna Towers Ministry Opportunity

 In 2019, Pastor Dave is leading worship & preaching at the Madonna Towers Skilled Care Chapel on the first and third Wednesdays of each month.
 Emmanuel members are invited and encouraged to participate in this ministry to seniors of our community.
-Our next Worship Services will be on Wednesdays, April 3 & 24 at 1pm.
+Our next Worship Services are pending.
 Give Lee Pearce a call if you would like to participate in this wonderful ministry.

 Building Fund Launch April 2, 2018

 Thirty-five people participated in this year's public reading of the entire New Testament--in honor of our Lord's resurrection.
 22 people read Scripture; 8 of whom were youth as young as 7 years old.
 KTTC television dropped by and put us on the news.
 Members of Emmanuel were also given a chance to present an offering or a pledge in support of our Building Fund.
 Our goal is to raise $100,000 before the end of the year.
 We now have $97,000 in the Fund (cash & pledges).

 Emmanuel Huddle (July 29, 2018) "Building for the Future" Summary Notes